tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 ![overs_4](Images/overs_4.PNG)

 * There are several reasons why we should not necessarily read too much into the results from this example.
-First, the data is artificially generated in the first place; real-life data would not normally have these properties.
+First, the data is artificially generated in the first place.
+In the real world, data would not normally have these properties.
 Second, the test set is relatively small, and individual instances being correct or wrong, especially in the minority class, can lead to large changes in the evaluation metrics.

-Pause for questions before moving on to the next activity.
+Answer any questions before moving on to the next activity.

 ### 7. Students Do: More Loans (15 min)